-Even though there are more than 200 factors that affect your site rank, the good news is that anyone can improve their website by simply working on a handful of them.
+Even though there are more than 200 factors in the Google algorithm that affect how your site ranks, the good news is that anyone can improve their website by simply working on a handful of them.

-The 8 most important SEO factors to rank high:
+The 8 most important SEO factors to rank high in 2019:

 1. Domain Authority